The Yahtzee Manifesto dice logo

 World Series of Yahtzee

 The World Series of Yahtzee board game offers a unique and competitive twist on the classic dice game, bringing head-to-head action and new scoring mechanics to the table.
-It's a fast-paced version designed for two players, where strategy and luck combine in a thrilling contest.
+It's a fast-paced version designed for 2-4 players, where strategy and luck combine in a thrilling contest.

 Yahtzee and Baseball